FLAIROx/IFG/README.md

 ```
 >> wandb disabled
 ```
 The experiments in Section **6.3** and **6.4** (conversational agents and user comments on news articles) require access to `Llama3.1`.
-To run these experiments you must set a huggingface API key with sufficient permissiont to access `Llama3.1`.
+To run these experiments you must set a huggingface API key with sufficient permissions to access `Llama3.1`.
 This requires agreeing to terms and conditions for `Llama3.1` via the Huggingface🤗 website.

 Set the API key as follows
 ```
 >> export HF_TOKEN=<your_api_key>
 ```

-Finally if necessary per your setup, set the available GPUs as follows
+Finally, if necessary per your setup, set the available GPUs as follows
 ```
 CUDA_VISIBLE_DEVICES=<available_gpus>
 ```
 ## Maths (ArXiv Paper Section 6.1)

-These are experiments are run on `MATH` (Hendrycks et al.).
-These instruction will assume that you are using GPUs 0-3, so the gpus with the indicies 0,1,2,3.
+These experiments are run on `MATH` (Hendrycks et al.).
+These instructions will assume that you are using GPUs 0-3, so the gpus with the indices 0,1,2,3.
 Modify the commands as necessary.

 `gllm` is a load balancer for using multiple parallel `vllm` servers.
 For experiments in this section you will first need to spin up a `gllm` server, ideally in a separate terminal tab or terminal session.